-Gold-Silver Ratio (GSR) Explained: Definition and Trading Strategies
+Gold-Silver Ratio (GSR) Explained: Definition, History, and Trading Strategies

 The Gold-Silver ratio or GSR is one of the most popular measurements when managing precious metal investments.
 The GSR can be used when you are trying to make decisions on trades related to precious metals.
 More specifically you can decide when to buy and sell gold and silver by comparing their prices relative to one another.

 The gold to silver ratio is a key market indicator